 Now start here:--

-Below, top row L to R: July 19, the Jupiter of Derek Chambers (from Sarasota in Florida by way of Southampton) passes through Keymer on its way to Folkestone.
+Photo below, top row L to R: July 19, the Jupiter of Derek Chambers (from Sarasota in Florida by way of Southampton) passes through Keymer on its way to Folkestone.
 By the tour's end this Jupiter covered 1500 miles Southampton to Southampton with no serious problems.

-The well-restored Jupiter of Heinz Bolliger driven down from Switzerland (150km) to join is for the evening.
+The well-restored Jupiter of Heinz Bolliger driven down from Switzerland (150Km) to join is for the evening.

-Below L to R: Still in Titisee.
+Photos below L to R: Still in Titisee.
 Detail of the rare early Bolliger Jupiter, elegant formed-in rear light.
 Heinz Bolliger sets off.
 Jenny and Dave Kennedy on a Titisee steamer.
-(Other trips Jupitourists took were the free train ride (courtesy our hotel) to Freiburg, scenic run to the most visited clock museum in Germany, at Furtwangen 20 miles from our hotel, and the trip John Blazé and Chris Freudenberg took to the Albert Schweitzer museum in Gunsbach, a village in the Munster valley, where Schweitzer's father Louis served the protestant parish for 50 years.
+(Other trips Jupitourists took were the free train ride (courtesy our hotel) to Freiburg, scenic run to the most visited clock museum in Germany, at Furtwangen 20 miles from our hotel, and the trip John Blaze and Chris Freudenberg took to the Albert Schweitzer museum in Gunsbach, a village in the Munster valley, where Schweitzer's father Louis served the protestant parish for 50 years.
 Here they saw the piano that Schweitzer had used and had actually been made for him by the Bach Society to be suitable for the tropics (screwed not glued, zinc lined, with organ pedal board!
 Just one example of the many options available to all on this Jupitour).

 July 26th, some took the special coach laid on to take Jupitourists to the National Car Museum and the National Railway Museum both at Mulhouse.
 Others explored Obernai and/or enjoyed the hotel's excellent facilities.